-This Sicilian-inspired pesto made from raw cherry tomatoes, almonds, and fresh herbs is so good we might even prefer it to the basil pine nut version.
+This Sicilian-inspired pesto made from cherry tomatoes, almonds, and fresh herbs is so good we might even prefer it to the basil and pine nut version.
 Make this in the summer when tomatoes are in season and super sweet.

 Reprinted from Back Pocket Pasta.
 Copyright © 2017 by Colu Henry.
 Photographs copyright © 2017 by Peden + Munk.
 Published by Clarkson Potter/Publishers, an imprint of Penguin Random House LLC.